Cummings Graduate Institute logo

 The following questions test your knowledge of seventh edition APA Style.
 The 45 questions assess APA Style paper format, in-text citations, references, numbers, lists, spelling, capitalization, and abbreviations.
 The numbers in parentheses after most questions indicate the sections where you can find more information about the topic in the ...

-The Style and Grammar Guidelines page on the APA Style website has resources for learning the new seventh edition style.
+The seventh edition of the Publication Manual has the most current guidelines for APA Style..
+The Style and Grammar Guidelines page on the APA Style website has resources for learning the new seventh edition style..
 We have archived the sixth edition frequently asked questions for authors, editors, and students working on papers in the previous style.
-We will keep this archive available until further notice.